 - Shortlink: share the page with other Toolbox users.
 You’ll get a personalised shortlink, active for a few days, that you can share without any limitations.

-Keyword: the query exactly as it is written in Google.
+Keyword: The query exactly as it is written in Google.
 Keywords can be made up of one or more words or word elements.

-Position: position of the domain URL for the keyword inside the organic SERPs.
+Position: Position of the domain URL for the keyword inside the organic SERPs.
 It concerns only the organic (SEO) rankings and not Ads or other Google integrations.

-Search Volume: number of monthly search queries for this keyword on Google for the chosen Country.
+Search Volume: Number of monthly search queries for this keyword on Google for the chosen Country.
 The Toolbox shows the average monthly traffic (over 12 months) in order to exclude any seasonal influence.

-Competition: this indicator shows the level of competition for the keyword in the organic Google Index: 0 (low) until 100 (extremely high).
+Competition: This indicator shows the level of competition for the keyword in the organic Google Index: 0 (low) until 100 (extremely high).
 The higher this level, the bigger the effort to organically rank for the keyword.

-CPC: average click price that you would pay on Google Ads, if you’d like to get a paid click for this keyword.
+CPC: Average click price that you would pay on Google Ads, if you’d like to get a paid click for this keyword.
 It’s an average value, so it could vary.

-Snippet preview, keyword history and SERPs: these three buttons located at the end of every row will help you get more data for the corresponding keyword.
-The first one is a preview of the result in the Google’s SERPs, including Title and Snippet.
-The second button is a link to the ranking history of the domain for the keyword.
-Finally, the third button is a link to the SERPs table inside the Toolbox.
+Keyword history and SERPs: These two buttons located at the end of every row will help you get more data for the corresponding keyword.
+The first button will show you more details about the query (search volume, competition level, CPC), including its search intent and the SERPs preview.
+The second button is a link to the SERPs table inside the Toolbox.